-Comprehensive Prevention Planning Toolkit
+Comprehensive Prevention Planning Tools and Resources

 The California Department of Social Services (CDSS) envisions “An integrated state-wide system that supports families to provide safe, stable, nurturing relationships and environments for their children and youth”.This vision, developed through the CDSS Office of Child Abuse Prevention (OCAP) 2020 Strategic Plan, involves a system of care supported by a framework for prevention that includes primary, secondary, and tertiary strategies, grounded in principles of fairness and equity.